Ankitamishra17/Recipe-Ideas/README.md

 - View recipes in a responsive card layout.
 - Open a modal to see recipe details, ingredients, and YouTube tutorials.

-# 🍲 Recipe Ideas

-A React + Vite + Tailwind app to search recipes by ingredient using the [TheMealDB API](https://www.themealdb.com/).

 ---